 Although Bayliner manufactures many different models of powerboats, the electrical systems on all models operate on the same basic theory.

 1. Battery:

 The key to a good marine electrical system is the battery (the batteries are dealer-installed items).
-Bayliner makes the following recommendations on battery rating:
+Bayliner makes the following recommendation on battery rating:

-Outboard Models - 400 cold cranking amps minimum Stern Drive Models - 500 cold cranking amps minimum
+Outboard Models - 400 cold cranking amps minimum